zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 # => ['Mr. Blonde', 'Mr. Blonde', 'Mr. Blonde']
 </pre>

 (As you can see, this algorithm can potentially assign the same secret code name to multiple secret agents.
-Hopefully, this won&#8217;t be a source of confusion during the secret mission.)
+Hopefully, this won't be a source of confusion during the secret mission.)

 This can be rewritten as a map: